ziggysauce/Voyage2-Turtles-02/README.md

 Our top priority in this version is to optimize DevTab for a truly fast tab-like speed.

 **Secondly** We wish to add many new features for our users to use.
-NOTE: Depending upon a variety a factors, not all of the features below may not implemented in this version.
+NOTE: Depending upon a variety a factors, not all of the features below may be implemented in this version.

 1: ToDo List with the preset checklists such as the popular Front-End Checklist.